Docs

 })

-Run the migration to add the required fields to the user table.
+Run the migration or generate the schema to add the necessary fields and tables to the database.

 Add the client plugin and Specify where the user should be redirected if they need to verify 2nd factor